fooltowise/NeroNotes/Nero's Notes/DiaSorin - Distribution and Pricing.md

 There are also big groups in Europe but they are much bigger in the US.
 If you have unique selling points you can charge more, which is also a good way of entering the market.
 For single tests it is difficult to enter the US market if you do not have a complete solution.
 If you are selling a full portfolio to many departments and a competitor offers a latent TB test, a big company can afford to decrease that price.

 But when you increase something where you are alone, simply to get rid of a competitor, it becomes hard for small companies to enter the single test market.
-You can avoid this by going through good distributors, which in the Nordics are [[Addtech]] or AddLife.
+You can avoid this by going through good distributors, which in the Nordics are [[Addtech]] or [[AddLife]].

 ### Switching to strategy and particularly because of your experience, DiaSorin has historically been hospital centric in Europe and Asia, whereas in the US they are still lab centric.
 Quest, LabCorp and Sonic are more prominent in their business model.
 Carlo Rosa, their CEO, wants to transfer that concentration into hospitals.
 COVID and Luminex have helped in that regard, but is that a reasonable strategy and is it doable?